fbugraaydin/elixir-keeping-state/Readme.md

 There are some elixir team members.
 You can manage the team by using add, remove, list actions.

-You have 3 approach here to make this:
+You have 3 approaches here to make this:

     - Keeping state on your own hands with mail box by using receive/do => ElixirTeamBasic